 Below Manang, down on the northwest side, is a Kani, where a sigh for Tilicho is painted on the rock, indicating right.
 The trail basically climbs along a ridge and hillside to Khangsar (3734m).
 The village offers a rare view of the elusive peak of Kang Guru peak that dominates the Nar Phu trek.

-Day 09: Hike to Tilicho Lake 4920m and back to base camp Trek to Shree Kharka 6 - 7 hrs treks.
+Day 09: Hike to Tilicho Lake 4920m and back to base camp Trek to Shree Kharka 6 - 7 hrs.

-Early in the morning wakeup 4:30 am and hike to Tilicho lake and get back to the hotel. and trek to Shreekharka it takes about 3 hours.
+Early in the morning wakeup 4:30 am and hike to Tilicho lake and get back to the Tilicho Base hotel take a lunch break and trek reward to Shreekharka it takes about 3 hours.

 After a wonderful time at Shreekharka the trail from here leads to a slow climb for an hour, after the last village of Manang, the track gently winds up offering inspiring views of the Annapurna II, Gangapurna, Cloche and the close up views of Chuli’s peaks from mid and west as the trail heads up in the barren windswept terrain’s with juniper bushes as the only surviving vegetation around this region, coming to a small settlements of Yak-Kharka for the overnight with time for a short hike around.